core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a secure CoAP message, a recipient endpoint relies on the sender endpoint's public key, in order to verify the counter signature of the COSE Object.

-If not already stored in the Recipient Context associated to the sender endpoint, the recipient endpoint retrieves the public key from a key repository trusted to ensure the correct association between the public key and the identifier of the sender endpoint.
-The correct binding between the sender endpoint and the retrieved public key must be assured, for instance by means of public key certificates.
-Further discussion about how public keys can be handled and retrieved in the group is provided in {{ssec-provisioning-of-public-keys}}.
+If not already stored in the Recipient Context associated to the sender endpoint, the recipient endpoint retrieves the public key from the Group Manager, which collects endpoints' public keys upon their group joining, acts as trusted key repository and ensures the correct association between the public key and the identifier of the sender endpoint, for instance by means of public key certificates.
+Further details about how public keys can be handled and retrieved in the group is out of the scope of this document.

 An endpoint receives its own Sender ID from the Group Manager upon joining the group.
 That Sender ID is valid only within that group, and is unique within the same group.
 An endpoint uses its own Sender ID as 'Partial IV' to generate unique AEAD nonces, as in {{I-D.ietf-core-object-security}}.
 Endpoints which are configured only as silent servers do not have a Sender ID.